French ballet: Molière

 Molière was a well-known comedic playwright during that time period.
 He and Beauchamps collaborated for the first time in 1661, which resulted in the invention of comédie-ballet.
 His invention of comedies-ballets was said to be an accident.
 He was invited to set both a play and court ballet in honor of Louis XIV, but was short of dancers and decided to combined the two productions together.
 This resulted in Les Facheux in 1661.
 This and the following comédie-ballets were considered the most important advance in baroque dance since the development of Renaissance geometric figures.
 One of the most famous of these types of performances was Le Bourgeois gentilhomme, which is still performed today and continues to entertain audiences.
 The idea behind a comédie-ballet was a combination of spoken scenes separated by balletic interludes; it is the roots for today's musical theatre.
 Many of Molière's ballets were performed by Louis XIV.
 According to Susan Au, the king's farewell performance was Molière's Les Amants magnifiques in 1670.
 Not only were these types of performances popular in the courts, but they helped transition from courtiers being the dancers to using actors and professional dancers, soon to be known as ballerinas.
 The comédie-ballets helped to bring understanding between the court and the commoners as the transition from court ballets to a more common place ballet occurred.

-With Molière writing the dialogue and directing, Beauchamps choreographing the ballet interludes, and Lully composing the music and overseeing the coming together of all the dancers and actors, these three giants of men worked together to create many beautiful pieces of art for King Louis XIV.
+With Molière writing the dialogue and directing, Beauchamps choreographing the ballet interludes, and Lully composing the music and overseeing the coming together of all the dancers and actors, these three men worked together to create many pieces of art for King Louis XIV.